shreyasthiagaraj/docs.blockstack/_ios/tutorial.md

 step.
 However, you may need to adjust the remaining instructions for your environment.

-Follow the installation instructions to [download and XCode](https://developer.apple.com/xcode/) for your operating system.
+Follow the installation instructions to [download and install XCode](https://developer.apple.com/xcode/) for your operating system.
 Depending on your network connection, this can take between 15-30 minutes.

 ### Do you have Node.js?